axrxvm/slchat.js/USAGE.md

 ```

 Alternatively, you can call `process.exit(0)` programmatically to stop the bot, but it’s better to handle it gracefully via the CLI.

----

-## Example Projects

-Here are some example projects that use `slchat.js`:

-1. **SLChat Bot for Server Management**: A bot that helps automate server management tasks like adding/removing users or setting permissions.
-2. **SLChat Event Reminder Bot**: A bot that reminds server members about upcoming events or schedules.

----

 ## Contributing